atomisthq/docs/docs/automations/client.md

 Node.js package to supply values for `teamIds` and `token`.

-By default, all automations in your project will be registered with the API when the client starts up (see [lifecycle][lifecycle]).
-If you only want a subset of your automations active, you can explicitly list those you want active using the `commands` and `events` arrays in the `configuration` object:
+By default, all automations in your project will be registered with the automation API when the client starts up
+(see [lifecycle][lifecycle]).
+If you only want a subset of your automations active, you can explicitly list them using the `commands` and `events` arrays in the `configuration` object:

 ```typescript
 import { HelloWorld } from "./commands/HelloWorld";